drew138/.dotfiles/README.md

 ## Tmux plugins

 Tmux plugins are not installed automatically through ansible.
-Install them by pressing `<C-a> I` in an active session.
+Install them by pressing <kbd>prefix + I</kbd> in an active session.